 If you are a “person of U.S. jurisdiction” (citizen, green card holder, etc.) it’s important to understand the U.S. laws pertaining to travel to Cuba.
 Because of the U.S. embargo, travel for touristic purposes is not allowed.
 However, there are 12 categories of permitted travel for persons of U.S. jurisdiction, and your travels must be in compliance with one of these.
 This means having a full-time agenda of activities related to the category of travel.
-As of June 2019, most people now travel under the “Support for the Cuban People
+While most travel once fell under the “People-to-People” Educational category of travel, due to changes in U.S. laws in June of 2019, most people now travel under the “Support for the Cuban People” category.

 Getting to Cuba

-There are many flights from the United States to Cuba every day.
-Almost every major airline flies to Havana.
-A few also service other cities in Cuba, including Santa Clara, Camaguey, Holguin, and Santiago de Cuba.
-Use a search engine such as kayak.com to find the best routing from your city.
 When you fly on a U.S. airline, the health and accident insurance required by the Cuban government is included.
 It’s also possible, and perfectly legal, to travel through a third country to get to Cuba.
-Sometimes flights via Mexico, Panama or Canada might be more convenient.
+Sometimes flights from Canada, Mexico, or Panama might be more convenient.

 Travel Within Cuba